-DSTs are passive investment vehicles that allow investors to purchase fractional shares of institutional-grade commercial properties that typically are well beyond the financial means of solo retail investors.
-These assets can include industrial buildings, self-storage facilities, freestanding multi-story medical office buildings, net-leased retail centers, multi-family apartment complexes, and similar types of commercial properties.
+DSTs are passive investment vehicles that allow investors to purchase fractional shares of commercial real estate properties that typically would be well beyond their financial means as solo investors.
+These assets typically include industrial buildings, self-storage facilities, freestanding multi-story medical office buildings, net-leased retail centers, multi-family apartment complexes, senior housing facilities, and similar types of larger-scale commercial properties.

-There are many aspects of the Delaware Statutory Trust ownership structure that makes it a unique investment vehicle, including:
+There are a few other important aspects of the Delaware Statutory Trust ownership structure that are different from direct property ownership.
+Let’s take a closer look.

-Investor-Sponsor Relationship.
 A Delaware Statutory Trust is established by a Sponsor, who identifies and acquires the commercial property that’s held within the trust.
 Sponsors typically review many properties and complete all financial modeling, environmental reporting, appraisals, and other due diligence before selecting assets that will be held within trusts.
 Sponsors secure financing prior to the offering, and many also act as property managers once offerings are fully funded.
-Sponsors often elect to outsource management to third-parties for multi-family apartment complexes or retail centers that require day-to-day oversight.
-In short, Sponsors source, acquire, finance, and package DST offerings, as well as provide all monthly or quarterly financial and annual tax reporting documents to investors.
+Sponsors often elect to outsource management to third parties for multifamily apartment complexes or retail centers that require day-to-day oversight.
+In short, Sponsors source, acquire, finance, and package DST offerings, as well as provide all monthly or quarterly financial and annual tax reporting documents to DST investors.

 DSTs also are subject to additional rules and limitations established by the IRS.
 These include a Sponsor’s inability to: